dmatlack/cuda-rsa/mpz/README.md

 The MPZ code is structured so that it can be compiled by nvcc for use in CUDA kernels, or by g++ for use on the cpu.

-To use the MPZ code, just include "mpz.h" in your source file.
+To use the MPZ code, just `#include "mpz.h"` in your source file.

 The available mpz functions are documented in mpz.h.

+For examples on how to run on the GPU and CPU, see the Makefile.